p0nce/d-idioms/idioms/The trouble with class destructors.md

 - using `delete` or `scope class` (deprecated)

 **TL;DR There is not much that can safely be done in a class destructor if called by the GC.
-Either call all of them deterministically or don't do anything in destructors. **
+A solution to this problem is** [GC-proof resource classes](#GC-proof-resource-class).

 See: [http://dlang.org/class.html](http://dlang.org/class.html)